stephenfriedman/Cryptocurrency/README.md

 ### Bitcoin
 This one was explained above.
-This is a mineable currency but not worth your time unless your'e [firing up some ASICs] (https://en.wikipedia.org/wiki/Application-specific_integrated_circuit).
+This is a mineable currency but not worth your time unless your'e [firing up some ASICs](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit).
 With the highest market cap of $75 billion and just under a 50% market share among all cryptocurrencys, it is safe to say this is the most popular of them all.
 While first to market may be a good reason to think it will remain on top, other crptos have superior technologies that have stemmed off some of the basic principles of
 Bitcoin.
-Transactions were limited to 7 per second but that is rapidly changing with [SegWit] (http://www.investopedia.com/terms/s/segwit-segregated-witness.asp) and other initiatives.
+Transactions were limited to 7 per second but that is rapidly changing with [SegWit](http://www.investopedia.com/terms/s/segwit-segregated-witness.asp) and other initiatives.
 Trading Bitcoin is very easy as virtually every excahnge trades it.
 Your wallet is composed of a Bitcoin address, which is public and you share, and a private key that you use to access your Bitcoin.
 Websites like [Wallet Generator](https://walletgenerator.net/), [Brain Wallet](https://brainwallet.io/), and
 [Electum](https://electrum.org/#home) generate wallets that you can use.
 Bitcoin does not need to be traded in whole bitcoins for a